Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets

 From the marginalized posteriors, we derived an upper limit on the ensemble Neptunian Bond albedo of $A_{B} < 0.35$ to 95\% confidence, or $A_g < 0.23$ when converted to a geometric albedo.
 As before, the thermal redistribution efficiency remains unconstrained but we can constrain the greenhouse factor to be $f < 1.40$ to 95\% confidence.
 The posterior distributions of the fit to the full thermal-reflection model can be seen in Figure~\ref{fig:full-neptunian-corner}.
 The vertical offset $\gamma$ and error correction $\sigma_{jitter}$ terms are again marginal.

 Comparing the posterior distributions of the full fit to the data to that of the fit to the scrambled in Figure~\ref{fig:full-neptunian-corner} shows that they are nearly identical for all parameters except for the Bond albedo.
 Here, the scrambled data produces a posterior peaked at zero whereas the real data prefer a slightly positive value, consistent with tentative evidence for a detection found from the RMS amplitude posterior.
-Despite the posterior distribution of the thermal redistribution efficiency showing a preference for negative values (i.e. subrotating winds), this behavior is also displayed by the fit to the flat-line, which again suggests that this is not significant.
+Despite the posterior distribution of the thermal redistribution efficiency showing a preference for negative values (i.e. subrotating winds), this behavior is also displayed by the fit to the scrambled data, which again suggests that this is not significant.

-The Bayes factor as estimated by the Savage Dickey ratio for the true Neptunian ensemble data is determined to be $B_{\text{black:full}} = 2.77$, which suggests that there is no substantial evidence for a preference for the black-planet model over the full model.
+The Bayes factor as estimated by the Savage-Dickey ratio for the true Neptunian ensemble data is determined to be $B_{\text{black:full}} = 2.77$, which suggests that there is no substantial evidence for a preference for the black-planet model over the full model.
+The weak preference of the black-planet model over the full model can be corresponded to a 1.1\,$\sigma$ significance ($\sqrt{2}\mathrm{erfc}^{-1}[1/(B+1)]$; see \citealt{hatp24}).
 We note however that the degree to which the black planet model is favored is less than that of the scrambled data, the opposite to what happened with the definitively null detection of the Terran ensemble.

 All of the measured and derived values for the fit to the Neptunian ensemble data can be seen in Table \ref{table:nep-values}.